-On the death of an in-service member, pensioner or deferred pensioner, dependants and/or beneficiaries must complete the Application for Death Benefits form and provide the follow-ing documentation, where applicable:
+On the death of an in-service member, pensioner or deferred pensioner, dependants and/or beneficiaries must complete the Application for Death Benefits form and provide the following documentation, where applicable:

-- · Original, certified copy of deceased's death certificate; - Original, certified copy of deceased's identity document or passport; - Original, certified copy of marriage certificate or customary union certificate; - Proof of permanent life partnership; - Original, certified copy of your spouses identity document or passport, (if applicable); - Original, certified copies of birth certificates, adoption papers or identity documents of children below age 21; - in the case of a major child with permanent or physical incapacity; an original, certified copy of the identity document of that child and medical evidence of permane incapacity; - Original, certified copies of any divorce order; - A stamped letter from the bank with the dependant's bank account details or an original bank statement, together with the bank's stamp required on the form; - A passport sized photograph of the widow/er pensioner for a pensioner card; - a peneioner card; Seneral court orders and maintenance orders; and Proof of continuous medical aid membership;
+- Original, certified copy of deceased's death certificate - Original, certified copy of deceased's identity document or passport - Original, certified copy of marriage certificate or customary union certificate - Proof of permanent life partnership - Original, certified copy of the spouse's identity document or passport, (if applicable) - Original, certified copies of birth certificates, adoption papers or identity documents of children below age 21 - In the case of a major child with permanent or physical incapacity; an original, certified copy of the identity document of that child and medical evidence of permanent incapacity having occured before age 21 - Original, certified copies of any divorce order - A stamped letter from the bank with the dependant's bank account details or an original bank statement, together with the bank's stamp required on the form - A passport-sized photograph of the widow/er pensioner for a pensioner card - General court orders and maintenance orders - Proof of continuous medical aid membership

-If an in-service member passes away, the Application for Death Benefits and relevant documentation must be submitted to the employer human resources office, which will submit the documentation to the EPPF.
+If an in-service member passes away, the Application for Death Benefits form and relevant documentation must be submitted to the employer human resources office, which will submit the documentation to the EPPF.

-If a pensioner or deferred pensioner passes away, the Application for Death Benefits form and relevant documentation must be submitted to the EPPF or the employer human resources office, vinich will submit the documentation to the EPPF.
+If a pensioner or deferred pensioner passes away, the Application for Death Benefits form and relevant documentation must be submitted to the EPPF or the employer human resources office, which will submit the documentation to the EPPF.